LaxarJS/laxar/docs/manuals/widgets_and_activities.md

   If Bootstrap does not suit you, feel free to use a different framework (or none at all) in [your own theme](./creating_themes.md), but keep in mind that this limits opportunities for widget reuse.
   Similarly to controllers, all widget templates will be preloaded within a single JSON file when your application is packaged for release.

-  You can load the template from a different source in order to support a preprocessing syntax such as [Mustache](https://mustache.github.io/) or [pug](https://pugjs.org/).
-  Simply set the `templateSource` to the respective path relative to the theme folder, such as `shopping-cart-widget.pug` and make sure that an appropriate (webpack) loader is installed.

 * `default.theme/css/shopping-cart-widget.css`

   Widget-specific _style definitions_.